Jainism: Statues and sculptures

 Jain sculptures usually depict one of the twenty-four tīrthaṅkaras; Parshvanatha, Rishabhanatha and Mahāvīra are among the more popular, often seated in lotus position or kayotsarga, along with Arihant, Bahubali, and protector deities like Ambika.
 Quadruple images are also popular.
 Tirthankar idols look similar, differentiated by their individual symbol, except for Parshvanatha whose head is crowned by a snake.
 Digambara images are naked without any beautification, whereas Śvētāmbara depictions are clothed and ornamented.

-A monolithic, 18 m statue of Bahubali, Gommateshvara, built in 981 CE by the Ganga minister and commander Chavundaraya, is situated on a hilltop in Shravanabelagola in Karnataka.
+A monolithic, 18 m tall statue of Bahubali, Gommateshvara, built in 981 CE by the Ganga minister and commander Chavundaraya, is situated on a hilltop in Shravanabelagola in Karnataka.
 This statue was voted first in the SMS poll Seven Wonders of India conducted by The Times of India.
 The 33 m tall Statue of Ahiṃsā (depicting Rishabhanatha) was erected in the Nashik district in 2015.
 Idols are often made in Ashtadhatu (literally "eight metals"), namely Akota Bronze, brass, gold, silver, stone monoliths, rock cut, and precious stones.